kandashi/Border-Control/README.md

 External border offset changeable.

 Color gradient reads actor HP and returns a color between the two provided colors.
+(Currently dnd5e only)

 This also fixes the current disposition bug: https://gitlab.com/foundrynet/foundryvtt/-/issues/4352